aslag/mutt_calendar/README.md

 mutt_calendar
 =============

 Small project to handle ical invitiations in the mutt email client.
+Get the code at: https://github.com/aslag/mutt_calendar/